cisagov/ScubaGoggles/baselines/Gmail Minimum Viable Secure Configuration Baseline v0.1.md

 #### GWS.GMAIL.9.2v0.1
 POP and IMAP access MAY be enabled on a per-user and per-application basis as needed.

-- Rationale
-  - Depending on organizational needs, there are instances where users and applications may need to use these protocols.
+- _Rationale:_ Depending on organizational needs, there are instances where users and applications may need to use these protocols.
-- Last Modified: July 10, 2023
+- Last Modified:_ July 10, 2023

 - MITRE ATT&CK TTP Mapping
   - [T1048: Exfilitration Over Alternative Protocol](https://attack.mitre.org/techniques/T1048/)